apache/nuttx/configs/ne64badge/README.txt

 Configurations
 ^^^^^^^^^^^^^^

-Each Freescale HCS12 configuration is maintained in a sudirectory and can be selected as follow:
+Each Freescale HCS12 configuration is maintained in a sub-directory and can be selected as follow:

 	cd tools